torikul-islam/fakeServicesVidly/README.md

 ### [Surge](https://surge.sh/)

 Install the Surge CLI if you haven’t already by running `npm install -g surge`.
-Run the `surge` command and log in you or create a new account.
+Run the `surge` command and log in you or create a new data.

 When asked about the project path, make sure to specify the `build` folder, for example: